-Stakeholders are analysed against certain critera and plotted on the graph, the completed graph enables decisions to be made based on the quadrant that a particular stakeholder falls into. stakeholdermap.com
+Stakeholders are analyzed against certain critera and plotted on the graph, the completed graph enables decisions to be made based on the quadrant that a particular stakeholder falls into. stakeholdermap.com

 The results of the analysis drive stakeholder strategy and stakeholder engagement.
 Read a 'how to' guide on stakeholder analysis.